RPI-DATA/course-intro-ml-app/_build/index.md

 ##  Course  Description
 ---
-The  [Schedule](https://rpi-data.github.io/course-intro-ml-app/schedule.html)  for  the  course.
+The  [Schedule](https://rpi.analyticsdojo.com/sessions/index.html)  for  the  course.

-The  [Course  Materials](https://github.com/rpi-techfundamentals/spring2019-materials),  including  all  data  and  Jupyter  notebooks.
+The  [Course  Materials](https://github.com/RPI-DATA/course-intro-ml-app/tree/master/content),  including  all  data  and  Jupyter  notebooks.

 The  [LMS](https://lms.rpi.edu/)  will  be  used  for  submissions  of  projects.

-[Github](https://github.com/rpi-techfundamentals/spring2019-materials)  will  be  used  for  programming  assignment  collection.
-See  assignments  for  more  detailed  procedures.

-[Slack](https://app.slack.com/client/TCYU5RCRK/CCZQHCNKH)  will  be  the  primary  method  of  communication.
+[Slack](https://rpi-data.slack.com/)  will  be  the  primary  method  of  communication.
 Please  download  the  Slack  App  for  your  mobile  and  desktop.

-This  [Dropbox  Share](https://www.dropbox.com/sh/bnxl5hiyb4fsjbw/AABJuu_Cf207LC8CSf23Sr4ha?dl=0)  will  include  all  presentations.
+This  [Dropbox  Share](https://www.dropbox.com/sh/n34sld9qjxyc2xi/AADTrNLgPlu2FNVEhHG04Qqxa?dl=0)  will  include  all  presentations.

 ###  Prerequisites
 *None*